Jock Ewing: Marriages and children

 Ellie Southworth was desperate to save Southfork, which was hit hard by the Great Depression, but Jock was reluctant to marry, even after Miss Ellie chose him over Digger, because unbeknownst to Miss Ellie, Jock was previously married to a woman named Amanda Lewis and looked after her psychiatric needs.
 Amanda had suffered a mental breakdown shortly after she and Jock were married and Jock put her in a mental hospital.
 The doctor told Jock that Amanda would never recover and advised Jock to divorce her, which he eventually did in 1930.
-In 1936, Jock and Miss Ellie married on the day that Miss Ellie's family was about to lose Southfork and it was well known that Jock was the only man in Dallas with the money to save the ranch.
-Jock had a fragile and stormy relationship with Miss Ellie's father, Aaron Southworth and with her brother Garrison; however, Barbara Southworth seemed to accept her new son-in-law, if only for Miss Ellie's sake.
+In 1936, Jock and Miss Ellie married on the day that Miss Ellie's family was about to lose Southfork and it was well known that Jock was the only man in Texas with the money to save the ranch.
+Jock had a fragile and stormy relationship with Miss Ellie's father, Aaron Southworth, and with her brother Garrison; however, Barbara Southworth seemed to accept her new son-in-law, if only for Miss Ellie's sake.
 On his deathbed, Aaron accepted Jock as part of his family by giving him his favorite gun.
 Jock and Miss Ellie had three sons together, J.R., Gary and Bobby.
 Jock served in World War II, where he and an old army buddy, Tom Mallory, were shot down in a mission in Holland.
 They later returned to save the families who sheltered them.
 During his term in Britain, Jock had an affair with an Army nurse from Emporia, Kansas, named Margaret Hunter.
 Jock was shipped off to France and Margaret returned to the United States.
 She married her fiancé, Amos Krebbs and soon thereafter gave birth to Jock's illegitimate son, Ray Krebbs.
 After the war, Jock returned to Southfork and confessed to Miss Ellie about his affair with Margaret Hunter.
 She forgave him and they moved on.
 In 1948, Amos Krebbs left Margaret Hunter, leaving her to raise Ray as a single parent.
 In 1960, a 15-year-old Ray Krebbs showed up at Southfork with a note from his mother asking Jock to help Ray.
 Jock made Ray a hand on Southfork.
 Neither Jock, Miss Ellie nor Ray knew that Jock was Ray's father until 20 years later, when Amos Krebbs came to Dallas and revealed that Jock was Ray's father, bringing proof to back up his claim.
 Jock then welcomed Ray into the Ewing family and personally explained it all to his family.

 As the years passed from the 1930s onwards, Jock built Ewing Oil into one of the most powerful independent oil companies in Texas, much to the bitterness and jealousy of his former friend and business partner, Digger Barnes.
 Jock also became a successful rancher.
 Jock "took over raising" his eldest son J.R., showing him "tough love" and made him one of the most cunning and ruthless oil barons in the oil business.
-Jock came to heavily rely on J.R. in the management of Ewing Oil giving J.R. "the fever for big business" but "never taught him when to stop".
+Jock came to heavily rely on J.R. in the management of Ewing Oil, giving J.R. "the fever for big business," but also lamenting that he "never taught him when to stop" after J.R. nearly lost Southfork as a result of a bad business deal he entered into without Jock's knowledge.
 Jock, for the most part, ignored his second son Gary, whom Jock considered weak and lacking the Ewing character, as Gary ran away from responsibility, began drinking excessively to handle the pressures of being a teenage husband and father and couldn't stand up to J.R.'s bullying.
 Jock generally spoiled his youngest son, Bobby, who Jock considered to be "the best of the lot".
 Bobby had the morals that J.R. lacked and embraced Jock's favoritism.
 However, Bobby was often emotional, short-tempered and lacked the intelligence, drive, and focus to succeed in the oil business preferring football, women, ranching and enjoying the social benefits of being a Ewing, which was earned by the hard work of Jock and J.R.